ML-Course-2025/session3/material/activity1.md

 # Ideally, residuals should be normally distributed around zero.
 ```

+**Question:**

+Explain the differences between **Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE)** in regression.
+How does each metric measure error, and in what situations might one be preferred over the others?

 **Key Takeaways from Part 3:** You've trained and evaluated a regression model, learned about regression metrics (MAE, MSE, R²), and visualized its performance.

 ---